 What would you like to get to next when you’re able?

-This is a great follow-up question because it speaks to the other person’s foresight or planning process.
-Do they possess a clear direction or are they just hanging in there day-to-day?
-Are they likely to be even more excited down the road or have more concerns?
+This is a great follow-up question because it speaks to the other person’s goals or foresight.
+Do they possess a clear path forward or are they struggling to fight fires?
+Is the future likely to be more exciting down the road or bring more complications?

 What concerns are you experiencing right now?

-By the end of a short conversation based on these three questions, I have a great grasp what’s working, what the plan is, what the challenges are, and what might not be working.
-In other words, I know all of the important things.
-This puts me in a great position to offer a solution I’m confident will help, a resource I trust, or to simply ask, “how may I support you?”
+At the end of a short conversation based on these three questions, you’ll have a good grasp on what’s working, what the plan is and what the challenges are.
+This puts you in a great position to provide input, offer a possible solution or to simply ask how you can provide support.

-Theodore Roosevelt insightfully claimed that, “People don’t care how much you know until they know how much you care.”
+Theodore Roosevelt is credited with observing that, “People don’t care how much you know until they know how much you care.”
 Will you join me in leadership conversations that are unmistakably others-centered?

 Nathan Magnuson is a leadership consultant, coach, trainer and thought leader.
 Receive his ebook Trusted Leadership Advisor by subscribing to his website or follow him on Twitter.